andrewthomaslee/nix-templates/templates/nixfastapi/README.md

 nix build .#checks.<system>.pytest
 ```

-###### Firefox & datastar issue ...
+###### Firefox issues with CSS...
-Firefox browser fights `datastar`.
-Makings styles not work.
-To fix this, use a different browser or disable datastar.
+Firefox browser at the moment has issues with loading style sheets.
+To avoid this issue, you can use chromium browser, which is included in the devShell along with brave and firefox, or stop using certain CSS features.